gbv/coverdienst/README.md

    behind a HTTP proxy, this number is not affected by slow cient connections but only by the time of processing each request.

-Additional configuration is placed in a YAML file in `/etc/coverdienst/coverdienst.yaml`.
+Additional configuration is placed in the JSON file `/etc/coverdienst/coverdienst.json`.
 The following keys are recognized, among
 others:

 * `proxy` - a space-or-comma-separated list of trusted IPs or IP-ranges